OPS-E2E-PPE/VBA-Docs/outlook/Concepts/Outlook-Forms/form-regions.md

 - If you are using adjoining or separate form regions to add user interface to a standard form, you can choose to specify the message class of the form regions as the same message class of the standard form (for example, **IPM.Contact**), or as a custom message class derived from the standard message class (for example, **IPM.Contact.PersonalContacts**).

-- You can use a replacement form region to replace the default page of a standard form, or a replace-all form region to replace the entire standard form.
+- Use a replacement form region to replace the default page of a standard form, or a replace-all form region to replace the entire standard form.
 In this case, you must specify a derived message class for the form region and register the form region for that message class.

 - Multiple add-ins can add form regions to the same form.